theobald-software/kb.theobald-software.github.io/content/_yunio/integration-scenario-with-yunio-and-the-ai-builder.md

 1. Follow the steps described in the [Microsoft AI Builder Documentation](https://docs.microsoft.com/en-gb/ai-builder/flow-invoice-processing) to create a new Power Automate flow that uses the invoice processing pre-built model of AI Builder.
 2. Add an *Initialize variable* action after the AI Builder action.
-This variable is used to automatically convert extracted dates into an SAP compliant format, i.e. the document date, the posting date and the billing date required for incoming invoice creation in SAP.
+This variable is used to automatically convert extracted dates into an SAP compliant format.
-3. Map the field *Invoice Date (Date)* returned from the AI Builder action to field *Value* of the *Initialize variable* action.<br>
+3. Map the field *Invoice Date (Date)* returned from the AI Builder action to field *Value* of the *Initialize variable* action.
+For simplicity reasons this example uses only one date variable for the fields DOC_DATE, PSTNG_DATE and BLING_DATE. <br>
 ![Power-Automate-initialize-variable.png](/img/contents/yunio/yunio-power-automate-initialize-variable.png){:class="img-responsive"}
 4. Add the yunIO custom connector for incoming invoice creation.
 5. Map the required output fields of the AI Builder action to the matching parameters of the custom connector.